-The building owner equipment rebates will be split into two payments.
+For projects participating under the Enhanced Performance Track, the building owner equipment rebates will be split into two payments.
 Upon submitting the "Measures Selection Form" as soon as 100% CD is ready for the EDA team's review and use, the pre-construction energy analysis (PcEA) report will be prepared by the EDA team for SRP's review and approval.
 A partial equipment rebates for the 50% of the projected energy savings as evidenced in the approved PcEA report will be issued to the building owner only after the construction of the proposed building has started.
-All remaining eligible equipment rebates will be paid to the building owner as soon as the final verification report is approved upon completion of the whole building energy model simulation according to the 'asbuilt construction documents' and findings from the 'final inspection'.
+All remaining eligible equipment rebates will be paid to the building owner as soon as the final verification report is approved upon completion of the whole building energy model simulation according to the 'as-built construction documents' and findings from the 'final inspection'.
+The total building owner equipment rebate paid shall be no more than 150% of the rebate amount approved in the PcEA report, subject to funding availability.